jamesprogers/phase-0-tracks/version-control/git-definitions.md

 **Instructions: ** Define each of the following Git concepts.

+* This is my teacher tag.
+You're it!
 * What is version control?
 Why is it useful?
 > Version control isolates versions of code by separating the versions into different branch folders in Git.
 > Version control is useful in ensuring that: